sparkzilla/bucket-list/readme.md

 The app allows a user to add, edit sights, and update the status of sights.

-The user inputs a sight, city and country.
+The user inputs a sight, city and country all at one time, they cannot enter cities or countries independently.

 If an existing city or country exists, the system will assign the existing city_id or country_id to the record.
 However, as the fields are free input, there is no validation to stop a user adding variations ("UK", "United Kingdom" will generate separate results).

-Note that the user cannot enter a city or country independently.

 The user can update the status.
 I used the *redirect back* Sinatra command to redirect back to the page the update happened on.